- Search The Registry

 Born in Eatonton, GA, Harris worked from 1862 to 1866 on The Countryman (a paper published by a Southern plantation owner).
 For the next ten years, Harris worked on various newspapers in Georgia and Louisiana; in 1876, he began working at the Atlanta Constitution, where he stayed until 1900.
 Over time Harris became familiar with the legends and dialects of local Blacks.

-The importance of his writings was supported with the motion-picture adaptation of his “Uncle Remus” tales in the feature film "Song of the South."
+The importance of his writings was supported by the motion-picture adaptation of his “Uncle Remus” tales in the feature film "Song of the South."
 Released in 1946, this Academy Award-winning Walt Disney film features three animated stories told to a white child by his friend, a former slave named Uncle Remus.
 Stories include “Brer Rabbit and the Tar Baby,” “The Briar Patch,” and “The Laughing Place.”

-This film received criticism for its portrayal of a fictional time in the South when slaves were happy and their work was rewarding.
+This film received criticism for portraying a fictional time in the South when slaves were happy, and their work was rewarding.
 The film also used Disney's first human actor, James Baskett.
 Joel Chandler Harris died in 1908.